8:25 Registration and Continental Breakfast

 Daniel J. Knight

-Daniel is originally from Wake Forest, North Carolina and received his B.A. degrees in History and Political Science from North Carolina State University in 2010 and his J.D. degree from Campbell University School of Law in 2014.
-In law school, Daniel was a member and officer of the Delta Theta Phi law fraternity, which was actively involved with the Food Bank of Central, and Eastern North Carolina, the Campbell Law Innocence Project and the Military Law Student Association.
+cum laude, in History and Political Science from North Carolina State University and his J.D. from Campbell University School of Law.
+In law school, he was a member and officer of the Delta Theta Phi law fraternity, which was actively involved with the Food Bank of Central, and Eastern North Carolina, the Campbell Law Innocence Project and the Military Law Student Association.

 Click here for more information about Daniel.

 Jason Ligon is a Director at LitCon Group LLC in Charlotte.
 He has over thirteen years of professional experience in consulting, damages calculations and investigations.
 He specializes in construction and government contract related disputes, as well as forensic accounting investigations involving alleged fraud.
 He is regularly involved in preparing and analyzing damages claims related to lost profits, delay, disruptions, increased costs, and productivity issues.
 He has worked on construction matters involving nuclear and gas power plants, overseas embassies and consulates, heavy civil projects and residential construction.

 During his career, Jason has testified in deposition and trial as an expert witness, authored investigative reports, and lectured on various topics including fraud risks and investigations.